Adalberto Costa Júnior: Political career

 From 1991 to 1996 he was UNITA's representative in Portugal, and was then representative of UNITA in Italy and to the Vatican City from 1996 to 2002.
-From 2003 to 2008 he returned back to Angola and became spokesperson for the party.
+From 2003 to 2008 he returned to Angola and became spokesperson for the party.
 He was also Provincial Secretary of UNITA in Luanda during this time.
 Afterward, from 2009 to 2011, he was National Secretary for Patriomonial Affairs of UNITA and then from 2012 to 2015 was vice-president of the UNITA Parliamentary Group.
 He assumed the role of president of the UNITA deputies from 2015 to 2019.

-In November 2019, Júnior was elected as president of UNITA, ending Isaias Samakuva's 16-year term.
+In November 2019, Costa was elected as president of UNITA, ending Isaias Samakuva's 16-year term.

+In 2022, Adalberto Costa Júnior led a front that united opposition parties and members of the civil society, and obtained the best results ever of an opposition party in Angola. although, the credibility and transparency of the elections were highly challenged, He was able to obtain 43% of the results.

+In November 2025, Adalberto Costa Júnior was reelected President of UNITA, and appointed Presidential candidate for the 2027 general elections that analysts say that will be the most contested elections in Sub-saharan Africa.